Common Foreign and Security Policy: High Representative

 The High Representative, in conjunction with the President of the European Council, speaks on behalf of the EU in agreed foreign policy matters and can have the task of articulating ambiguous policy positions created by disagreements among member states.
 The Common Foreign and Security Policy requires unanimity among the 27 member states on the appropriate policy to follow on any particular policy.
 Disagreements in CFSP, such as those that occurred over the war in Iraq, are not uncommon.

 The High Representative also coordinates the work of the European Union Special Representatives.
 With the Lisbon Treaty taking effect, the position became distinct from the Secretary-General of the Council of Ministers.
 The High Representative serves as the head of the European Defence Agency and exercises the same functions over the Common Security and Defence Policy as the CFSP.
 On 1 December 2009, Catherine Ashton took over Javier Solana's post as the High Representative, who has held the post since 1999.
-On 30 August 2014 it was announced by Herman Van Rompuy that Federica Mogherini would be the new High Representative, effective on 1 November 2014.
+On June 27, 2024 Kaja Kallas was named the new High Representative.